Bowling Green

 Mexican Pizza Steak

 Special Occasions in our lives require special restaurants.
 Job promotions, graduations, anniversaries, out of town guests, a key sales pitch, and other milestones demand an evening to be remembered, something classy and prestigious.
-Bowling Green has four in town and one out of town restaurant suitable for such an occasion.
+Bowling Green has three in town and one out of town restaurant suitable for such an occasion.
 Their prices are a little higher, their menus a little more contemporary, their service a little more polished, and their kitchens a little more cutting edge.
 The architecture, decor and ambience are state of the art.
 The downtown professional crowd eats lunch at these places, but they're more relaxed then.
 After 5 p.m. they get serious.
+Bistro, Brickyard and York's are in the state's top 10 restaurants.

 The Bistro